Higher Education & Research

-Extend your expertise by participating in the various events held by the European Academy for Taxes, Economics & Law in this area.
+Extend your expertise by participating in the European Academy for Taxes, Economics & Law’s seminars